 Under different circumstances the same family may make a different decision due to the influences of others, memory or mood.
 Insurance decisions are not just about numbers and facts; emotions, social pressures, and personal experiences play a big part in our choices.
-Understanding that people often value perceptions over facts and calculations can change how we communicate and advice consumers.
-We can help them find clarity in the chaos.
-Policies, are not just about the hard numbers; it's also how the choices make people feel.
+Understanding that people often value perceptions over facts and calculations can change how Context plays a crucial role in how individuals assess the we communicate and advice consumers.
+We can help them find value of insurance. clarity in the chaos.
+Policies, are not just about the hard numbers; it's also how the choices make people feel. • The Availability heuristic often comes into play, where